 Try out this cool method of growing herbs the next time you have a few extra sprigs of thyme from the grocery store or take a cutting of your Rosemary plant.
 Experiment with different types of containers and different growing spots in your home.
 Make notes on what works best in your space and with your plants.

 Growing herbs in water is an easy way to get started with hydroponic gardening on a small scale.
-And having a few fresh herbs growing in your kitchen can be a great reminder to incorporate them in your daily meals.
+And having a few fresh herbs growing in your kitchen can be a great reminder to incorporate them into your daily meals.